liabri/duskfox/README.md

 ## Installation

-Go to `about:support` in firefox, cpen Profile Directory, create a new folder names `chrome` and paste the userChrome.css file into it.
+Go to `about:support` in firefox, open profile directory, create a new folder names `chrome` and paste the userChrome.css file into it.